lsst/display_firefly/doc/lsst.display.firefly/displaying-images.rst

 Default display of an Exposure object
 -------------------------------------

-The :meth:`mtv` method of your display is used to display Exposures, MaskedImages and Images from the stack.
+The :meth:`image` method of your display is used to display Exposures, MaskedImages and Images from the stack.
 Assuming that your session includes an Exposure named ``calexp``:

 .. code-block:: py
-    :name: display-mtv
+    :name: display-image

-    display1.mtv(calexp)
+    display1.image(calexp)

 Mask display and manipulation
 -----------------------------

-If the data object passed to :meth:`mtv` contains masks, these will automatically be overlaid on the image.
+If the data object passed to :meth:`image` contains masks, these will automatically be overlaid on the image.
 A layer control icon at the top of the browser window can be used to turn mask layers on and off.